lextm/jekyll-theme-chirpy/_posts/2012-7-8-how-to-use-antlr-on-net-part-iii.md

 C# Project Settings for ANTLR 3
 <!--more-->

-Now let’s see how to use ANTLR 3 in a C# project by analyzing SharpSnmpLib.AST.csproj in #SNMP,
+Now let's see how to use ANTLR 3 in a C# project by analyzing SharpSnmpLib.AST.csproj in #SNMP,

 https://github.com/lextudio/sharpsnmplib/blob/de58f7c050a0976654e7ee4b90a9217e99af6ae3/SharpSnmpLib/SharpSnmpLib.AST.csproj